A form of Real Life Writes the Plot

 - Professional golfer Tiger Woods lost a number of endorsement deals after details of his multiple sexual affairs began coming out.
 Woods' brand was that of a squeaky clean, upstanding family man, and a seemingly endless conga line of mistresses coming out of the woodwork destroyed that image.
 His only major sponsor that stuck with him was Nike, who released a famously incomprehensible advertisement in support of him.

 - Similarly, Olympic swimmer Michael Phelps lost many of his endorsement deals after pictures of him using a marijuana bong at a party were released.
+Probably a case of ad executives living in the past, given that smoking marijuana (despite its illegality) isn't even controversial among people in Phelps' age group.

 - After basketball star Kobe Bryant was accused of sexual assault, he lost most of his endorsement deals, including his longtime stand as the spokesman for Nutella hazelnut spread.
 It's possible that his defense against the accusation - that he was just cheating on his wife - also played a part in it.